Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ![](.//media/image33.jpeg)&nbsp;

-Grid subtests are most commonly used for timed subtests.
+Grid subtests are most commonly used for timed subtests, such as Oral Reading or Letter Name Recognition.
 In addition to the standard fields for Enumerator Help, Student Dialog and Transition Comment, there are fields and settings unique to these timed tests that will appear in the Subtest Editor for any grid subtest prototype.

 The ***Variable name*** you choose, such as “letters”, will be the prefix added to each grid item in your results file.
 In this case, each grid item (each letter) in your results file will be listed as “letter\_1”, “letter\_2”, etc., based on their sequential position in the ***Grid items*** box.

-In the field for “Grid Items”, simply paste in the items (letters, words, numbers) you have selected for this subtest.
+In the field for “Grid Items”, simply paste in the items (letters, words, numbers, etc) you have selected for this subtest.
 Delimit each item with a single space (if you have extra space breaks the system will remove these); Tangerine will generate grid buttons based on this spacing.
-For example, if you want the equation “5+3=(8)” to appear on one grid button, enter the equation with no spaces between its characters, adding spaces in between equations to indicate a new button.
+For example, if you want the equation “5+3=(8)” to appear on one grid button, enter the equation with no spaces between its characters, adding spaces in between equations to indicate a new button on the grid.
 After entering your variable name and grid items, you can alter several configuration settings for how your grid will look and behave:

 ***Right-to-Left direction:*** This setting will reverse the default order of scoring for grid tests.